 What is photo cropping?

-When we think of cropping a photo, we usually think about cropping it to fit a certain size print.
-So we often think about cropping a photo as a post production activity.
+When we think of cropping photos, we usually think about cropping to fit a certain size print.
+So we often think about cropping photos as a post production activity.

 But cropping photos is something that should be at the forefront of your mind every time you lift your camera to take a photo.